ceford/cefjdemos-data-jdm-developer-en/articles/languages/translate-openai.md

 ## Preparation

-The default English language pack contains .ini files for three clients: admin (454 files), api (2 files) and site (69 files).
+The default English language pack contains .ini files for three clients: administrator (454 files), api (2 files) and site (69 files).

-There are lists of core .ini files in the same folder as the php script.
-This allows comparison with lists of .ini files obtained from the source installation so that non-core .ini files can be skipped with a message.
-The lists may need revision with new major or minor Joomla releases.

-The PHP script used for translation is shown in full below.
-It was intended initially for one-time use only so was not *polished* for public eyes.
-It is run from the command line.
+The command line PHP script used for translation is shown in full below.
+It requires two local git repositories for translation processing purposes:

+- A clean Joomla 5 installation with the `5.3-dev` branch checked out: use a clone of the Joomla CMS without building it.
+- A place to receive the translations with a branch named `joomla5` checked out: use `path/yourprefix-pkg-lc-cc` where"
+    - `path` is a suitable path to a place for local repositories.
+    - `yourprefix` is whatever you use for a personal namespace.
+    - `pkg` is literally to indicate this is a package.
+    - `lc` is a two-character ISO language code.
+    - `cc` is a two character ISO country code.

+The script checks these locations and aborts if either is not set correctly.
+It processes each English .ini file in turn, breaks it into chunks and sends each chunk to openai.com for translation.
+The translated chunks are then reassembled and output to a new language .ini file.

+The script outputs the name of each file being processed with progress indicated by dots.
 Example input and output:

 ```
 php initrans.php
 Client (one of api, admin or site): api
-Processing api/language/en-GB/com_media.ini
-Processing api/language/en-GB/joomla.ini
+Translating api/language/en-GB/com_media.ini.
+Chunks (total): .
+Translating api/language/en-GB/joomla.ini.
+Chunks (total): ..........
 Total = 2
 ```

+Where `total` indicates the number of chunks the file has been split into and the dots (...) indicate the chunk being processed.

+If something goes wrong there is a message to that effect and the script terminates.
+Partial translations of a single file are saved so that translation can continue where it previously ceased when the script is re-started.

-Processing the com_media.ini file takes only a few seconds as it contains just a few key-value strings.
-Processing the joomla.ini file takes a few minutes as it contains about 900 strings.
-The api client is used as an example because it has only two .ini files and takes a few minutes to complete.
-The admin and site clients contain many more .ini files and may take hours to complete!
+Processing the `com_media.ini` file takes only a few seconds as it contains just a few key-value strings.
+Processing the `joomla.ini` file takes a few minutes as it contains about 900 strings.
+The api client is used as an example because it has only two .ini files and takes a few **minutes** to complete.
+The administrator and site clients contain many more .ini files and may take **hours** to complete!

 Some parameters are hard-coded: